 Students working on a thesis, dissertation or professional report can also be considered Full-time.

 Average Debt Amounts Incurred by Graduates

-These numbers reflect the average total amount of federal loan debt our students acquire while finishing their programs of study at UNTHSC.
-It does not include private or alternative lending nor is it intended to be a guideline for what you will need to borrow to finance your education at our institution.
+These numbers reflect the average total amount of federal, state, and private/alternative loan debt our students acquire while finishing their programs of study at UNTHSC.
+It is not intended to be a guideline for what you will need to borrow to finance your education at our institution.
 The decision of how much one borrows should be made on an individual level with the assistance of your financial aid counselor.

 - DO – 2016-2017 – $121,970

 - PA – $58,914